-A Framework for Wise Education based on the chakra system.
+A Framework for Wise Education:

 “Chakra” is not a new-age word but rather an ancient Sanskrit term that means “wheel.”
 The phrase “Chakra System” refers to a structure of seven interrelated energy centers, extending from the top of the head to the base of the spine and contained in the “human energy field” or “aura” for every person.
 Each chakra represents a different aspect our nature, and it is through this interconnected network that we receive, express, and process our life experiences.